oandrew/ipod-gadget/README.md

 It speaks iAP(iPod Accessory Protocol) and starts an audio streaming session.

 Tested on Raspberry Pi Zero, Beaglebone Black and Nexus 5(mainline linux kernel) with Onkyo HT-R391 receiver as the host device (more host devices need to be tested).
+Should work on any device that runs Linux 4.x (compiled with usb gadget configfs) and has a USB port that supports peripheral mode.

 # implementation